conductor-oss/conductor-mcp/README.md

 }
 ```

-You can also just the server from the command line on its own after installing through pip:
+You can also start the server from the command line on its own after installing through pip:
 ```commandline
 conductor-mcp --config YOUR_CONFIG_FILE
 ```